AuroraRL: Fast, Fault-Tolerant, and Cost-Efficient Reinforcement Learning over Decentralized Network: Introduction

 State-of-the-art RL systems assume RDMA-connected GPU HPC clusters as the default deployment model, which we refer to as \textit{tightly-coupled clusters}.
 In these clusters, RDMA fabrics and co-located scheduling make per-step synchronization across the Trainer and Actors fast and predictable.
 The design of existing RL frameworks is fundamentally based on high-bandwidth RDMA fabrics as the backbone.

-In contrast, \textit{loosely-coupled deployments} aggregate on-demand GPU resources across multiple cloud providers, university labs, or geographic regions~\cite{lim2024accelerating,skypilot2023} via commodity networks.
-Enabling efficient RL training on this infrastructure would democratize access to frontier research, allowing academic groups and startups to work on large-scale models without the prohibitive costs and exclusivity of dedicated HPC clusters.
-The key constraint for such configurations, however, is network connectivity: cross-region and cross-provider links typically offer only 1--10~Gbps bandwidth and exhibit high WAN latency and loss rate~\cite{lim2024accelerating}.
+In contrast, \textit{loosely-coupled deployments} aggregate on-demand GPU resources across multiple cloud providers, university labs, or geographic regions~\cite{lim2024accelerating,skypilot2023,cursor2026composer2} via decentralized networks.
+Three factors are pushing academic and frontier industrial users towards this direction.
+(1) Capacity: The aggregate footprint of a large RL post-training job, including the trainer and geographically distributed inference fleet, can exceed what any single region supplies, as exemplified by Cursor~\cite{cursor2026composer2} which production training spanning three GPU regions and four CPU regions, and by Google Gemini trained across data centers~\cite{gemini2023multi}.
+(2) Resilience: Decoupled multi-region deployments absorb regional outages and provider-side disruptions over the multi-day to multi-week timescales of modern RL campaigns.
+(3) Accessibility: On-demand commodity GPUs are the most economically viable option for academic groups, startups, and small organizations outside the few hyperscalers.
+However, a common constraint in such deployment is network connectivity: cross-region and cross-provider links typically offer only 1--10~Gbps bandwidth and exhibit high WAN latency and loss rate~\cite{lim2024accelerating}.

-Existing RL system designs are poor fit for commodity networks because they couple training progress with frequent dense broadcasts and fine-grained coordination.
-Loosely-coupled deployments face two fundamental challenges: (1) the \textit{commodity network barrier}, where limited bandwidth and high jitter stall both data movement and control loops, and (2) \textit{heterogeneity and instability} from variable node throughput and preemption.
-Prior RL systems such as OpenRLHF~\cite{hu2024openrlhf}, veRL~\cite{sheng2025hybridflow}, and StreamRL~\cite{zhong2025streamrl} optimize rollout efficiency, but rely on high-bandwidth intra-cluster networks.
-When these RL systems are ported to a commodity network, the full weight broadcast achieves low effective throughput, causing the synchronization of a small 8B model to take over 100~seconds (\autoref{tab:sync-cost-example}), far exceeding the time required for rollout generation, and driving GPU utilization into single digits.
+Existing RL system designs are poor fit for decentralized networks because they couple training progress with frequent dense broadcasts and fine-grained coordination.
+Loosely-coupled deployments face two fundamental challenges.
+The first is a \textit{decentralized network barrier}, where limited bandwidth and high jitter stall both data movement and control loops.
+The second challenge is \textit{heterogeneity and instability} from variable node throughput and preemption.
+Prior RL systems such as OpenRLHF~\cite{hu2024openrlhf}, veRL~\cite{sheng2025hybridflow}, and StreamRL~\cite{zhong2025streamrl} optimize rollout efficiency, but rely on high-bandwidth networks, e.g., RDMA fabric or dedicated cross-DC $\geq$80~Gbps links.
+When these RL systems are ported to a decentralized network, the full-weight broadcast suffers from low effective throughput.
+This causes the synchronization of a small 8B model to take over 100~seconds (\autoref{tab:sync-cost-example}), far exceeding the time required for rollout generation and severely degrading GPU utilization.